A skilled hypnotherapist can address a wide variety of issues. If you are new to hypnosis, the following are some typical questions.

 I asked her, “When you were with Katie, did you keep saying to yourself that it would not work?”

-Hypnosis requires trust between the client and the hypnotist.
-When the client trusts the hypnotist and is fully committed to change, it is amazing what can be accomplished with hypnosis.
+Hypnosis requires trust between the client and the hypnotherapist.
+When the client trusts the hypnotherapist and is fully committed to change, it is amazing what can be accomplished with hypnosis.

 Will hypnosis work for me?